erickhilda/jikanime/README.md

 ## API Information

 This app uses the [Jikan API](https://docs.api.jikan.moe/) - a free, open-source API for MyAnimeList data.
 No authentication is required.

-## License

-This project is created for interview purposes.